Sidekicks (1992 film): Plot

-Barry Gabrewski is a troubled and bullied asthmatic boy who lives with his widowed father, Jerry (Beau Bridges), in Houston, Texas.
+Barry Gabrewski is a troubled and bullied asthmatic boy who lives with his widowed father, Jerry, in Houston, Texas.
 A loner, Barry has vivid daydreams about being Chuck Norris' sidekick, and about battling against Norris' movie enemies.
-Said foes are often personified by Barry's everyday nemeses, such as class bully Randy Cellini (John Buchanan); Coach Horn (Richard Moll), their loudmouthed and demanding PE instructor; and apathetic English teacher Mapes (Gerrit Graham).
-Noreen Chan (Julia Nickson), Barry's favorite teacher, often plays the damsel-in-distress in these daydreams, most of which parody assorted Chuck Norris films (notably Missing in Action, The Delta Force, and The Hitman).
+Said foes are often personified by Barry's everyday nemeses, such as class bully Randy Cellini; Coach Horn, their loudmouthed and demanding PE instructor; and apathetic English teacher Mapes.
+Noreen Chan, Barry's favorite teacher, often plays the damsel-in-distress in these daydreams, most of which parody assorted Chuck Norris films (notably Missing in Action, The Delta Force, and The Hitman).

-Barry wants to learn martial arts, yet he is rejected by arrogant dojo-master Kelly Stone (Joe Piscopo) – who also happens to be Randy's sensei – for being too weak.
-Instead, he is taken on as a student by an old Chinese man named Mr. Lee (Mako), Noreen's sly uncle and the owner of a local Chinese restaurant, "Frying Dragon".
+Barry wants to learn martial arts, yet he is rejected by arrogant dojo-master Kelly Stone – who also happens to be Randy's sensei – for being too weak.
+Instead, he is taken on as a student by an old Chinese man named Mr. Lee, Noreen's sly uncle and the owner of a local Chinese restaurant, "Frying Dragon".
 Mr. Lee finds creative ways of teaching Barry to defend himself from bullies; he devises training methods that increase Barry's endurance, thus helping the boy's asthma.
 Lee also deduces Barry's hero-worship of Norris from Barry's daydreams; he creatively incorporates this into Barry's training, devising scenarios that seem more dangerous than they are so that Barry will feel heroic for succeeding at them.